rey-Lii/mci-ad-risk-assessment/README.md

 Rather than forcing all patients through one sequence model, the system uses deterministic history-based routing:

-- **one assessment date** → Snapshot survival expert;
+- **one distinct assessment date** → regularized Snapshot survival expert;
-- **repeated assessments** → modular longitudinal Transformer.
+- **two or more distinct assessment dates** → modular longitudinal Transformer.

-The longitudinal branch models five cognitive and functional assessment domains separately and explicitly represents module availability.
+Both branches use explicit module-availability information, while the longitudinal branch models the five cognitive and functional assessments as separate temporal modules.

 The system uses low-burden clinical information without requiring PET, CSF, MRI, or genetic testing.